Sup2point0/Assort/~lists/annoying life.md

-Don't we all love to complain about stuff?
+Don’t we all love to complain about stuff?

 ## Annoying Things in Life

 - pencil lead keeps breaking
 > I swear, *how* does this keep on happening!?
 How weak is the lead?
-I've used a short length and am purposefully pressing lightly, yet it *still* manages to find a way to snap.
+I’ve used a short length and am purposefully pressing lightly, yet it *still* manages to find a way to snap.